MartinBradbury/MEB-wildlife-photography/README.md

 ### Typography

-*	The Roboto is the main font used throughout the whole website with Pacifico used to highlight certain headings.
+*	The montserrat is the main font used throughout the whole website for headings and navigation with Old Standard TT being used for descriptsions and content.
 Sans Serif is used as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Roboto is a clean font so it is both attractive and appropriate.
-Pacifico helps with styling certain headings on the website.
+Montserrat is a clean font so it is both attractive and appropriate.
+Old Standard TT helps with styling descriptive sections of the website.

 ### Imagery